 More chocolate recipes

-If you’ve tried this Easter fudge recipe, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this Easter fudge recipe, then let us know how you got on in the comments below.

 Easy Mini Egg Fudge

 - 400 g Chocolate - milk; broken

 - Put the condensed milk and broken chocolate into a saucepan.